 "The IBCP gives students a taste of university coursework while they are still enjoying the safe confines of the high school environment.
-Students receive high-quality IB education from the GEMS educators as well as university-level tuition and support from the very best professors from the Savannah College of Art and Design and Embry-Riddle Aeronautical University.”
+Students receive high-quality IB education from educators as well as university-level tuition and support from the very best professors from the Savannah College of Art and Design and Embry-Riddle Aeronautical University.”

 The IBCP and BTEC cohorts at these schools are significantly smaller than the number of students taking the IBDP.
 So, why should students consider taking the IBCP or BTEC, rather than the more established IBDP or A Levels?

 XCL World Academy (Singapore) says that the IBCP offers students the opportunity to specialise in their field of choice and get used to a university environment.

 “While the rigorous IBDP and A-levels are seen as the most preferred and traditional routes to a university, the IBCP draws on the academic rigour in combination with career-related study and real-world experience.
 The program is tailored to students' interests and strengths, encouraging self-confidence and fostering enjoyment in learning.